Which courts can Doug Carel appear in?

 Most people are familiar with the process for handling a legal dispute between two private entities.
 We call this process civil litigation.
 When it comes to a legal dispute with a government agency, the process is a little different.
 Actually suing the government is, unsurprisingly, quite difficult.
 Instead, this process falls under administrative law, where a third-party administrative judge hears evidence from both sides and makes a ruling on whether to uphold or overturn the agency’s decision.

-Doug Carel Attorney at Law represents clients in Moore, Oklahoma City, and throughout the counties in western Oklahoma in legal matters pertaining to family law, civil litigation and employment law, bankruptcy, criminal defense, estate planning and probate, and personal injury.
+Doug Carel Attorney at Law represents clients in Moore, Oklahoma City, and throughout the counties in western Oklahoma in legal matters pertaining to family law, civil litigation and employment law, criminal defense, estate planning and probate, and personal injury.
 Contact the office today at (405) 692-8918 to schedule a free consultation with an experienced general practice attorney.